Kintaikyo Bridge: Japan's Most Beautiful Wooden Bridge - The Ultimate Travel Guide 2026

 Elementary School Students¥460

-The toll booth operates from 8:00 am to 5:00 pm.
-Outside these hours, visitors can cross the bridge by depositing cash in a night payment box at the toll booth.
+Note that the toll booth operates only from 8:00 am to 5:00 pm.
+If visiting outside these hours, deposit cash in the night-time payment box at the toll booth to cross.

 How to Get to Kintaikyo Bridge

-As there are no nearby train stations, you’ll need to combine train and bus travel to reach Kintaikyo Bridge.
+Since there is no train station nearby, you need to take a train and then transfer to a bus to reach Kintaikyo Bridge.

-Take one of the buses operated by Iwakuni Bus Company heading for Kintaikyo Bridge.
-The fare is ¥300, and the bus stop you’ll disembark at is “Kintaikyo.”
+Take one of the following buses operated by Iwakuni Bus heading toward Kintaikyo Bridge.
+The fare is ¥300, and the bus stop to get off at is “Kintaikyo.”

 Buses to Kintaikyo Bridge